syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Momentum

-Momentum Technical indicator is created by setting the Indicators.Type as **Momentum**.
+Momentum technical indicator is created by setting the Indicators.Type as **Momentum**.
 The momentum indicator renders two lines, namely upper band and signal line.
-Upper band always rendered at the value 100 and the signal line is calculated based on the momentum of the data.
+Upper band is always rendered at the value of 100, and the signal line is calculated based on the momentum of the data.

 {% highlight cshtml %}